matiaselm/matiaselm-gh-pages/README.md

 ## How to run

-- Make sure you have [Node.js](https://nodejs.org/en/) with npm installed (should come with Node.js)
+- Make sure you have [Node.js](https://nodejs.org/en/) with npm installed

 - Git clone the repo